Harini0324/poc-3-demo/README.md

 # poc-3-demo

-## 1. Make sure you have python already installed on vscode
+## 1. Make sure you have Python (3.10 or the other newer versions) already installed on vscode

 ## 2. Create a virtual environment